-The following topics, "Termcap Example," "Terminfo Example," and "Windows Example," illustrate samples of default configuration files for terminfo, termcap, and Windows systems.
+The following topics, "Termcap Example", "Terminfo Example" on page 10-79, and "Windows Example" on page 10-82, illustrate samples of default configuration files for terminfo, termcap, and Windows systems.

 Termcap Example

 The following records define the default configuration as provided by Liant on systems that use termcap.